evidentlyai/evidently/docs/book/introduction/core-concepts.md

 ## What is a Test Suite?

-In most cases, you’d want to run more than one test.
+In most cases, you’d want to run more than one check.

-You can list multiple tests and execute them together in a **test suite**.
+You can list multiple Tests and execute them together in a **Test Suite**.
 You will see a summary of the results:

 ![Custom test suite example](../.gitbook/assets/tests/test_suite_example-min.png)

-If you include a lot of tests, you can navigate the output by groups:
+If you include a lot of Tests, you can navigate the output by groups:

 ![No target performance test suite example](../.gitbook/assets/tests/test_suite_navigation-min.png)

-You can create your test suite from individual tests or use one of the existing **presets**.
+You can create your Test Suite from individual Tests or use one of the existing **Presets**.

 ## What is a Test Preset?

-A **test preset** is a pre-built test suite that combines checks for a particular use case.
+A **Test Preset** is a pre-built Test Suite that combines checks for a particular use case.

 You can think of it as a template to start with.
-For example, there is a preset to check for Data Quality (`DataQualityTestPreset`), Data Stability (`DataStabilityTestPreset`), or Regression model performance (`RegressionTestPreset`).
+For example, there is a Preset to check for Data Quality (`DataQualityTestPreset`), Data Stability (`DataStabilityTestPreset`), or Regression model performance (`RegressionTestPreset`).

 ![Regression performance test suite example](../.gitbook/assets/tests/test_preset_example-min.png)

-You can explore all tests and presets here:
+You can explore all Tests and Presets here:

 {% content-ref url="../reference/all-tests.md" %}
 [All tests](all-tests.md)